Explore health content from A to Z.

 Inflamed Airway: Inflammation and excess mucus narrow the airway, causing shortness of breath.

 Impaired Cilia: Excess mucus impairs cilia, causing congestion and wheezing.
-Smoking can paralyze cilia, worsening the problem.
+Smoking worsens the problem.

-A physical exam, medical history, and certain tests help your healthcare provider learn what may be causing the cough.
-This information is used to plan treatment.
+A physical exam, medical history, and certain tests help your health care provider make the diagnosis.

-During the exam, your health care provider listens to the chest for signs of congestion.
-He or she may also check the ears, nose, and throat.
+Your provider listens to your chest for signs of congestion.
+He or she may also check your ears, nose, and throat.

 A sputum test for bacteria.
 This requires a sample of mucus from the lungs.